SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 Yes, you’ll need to register the client id and secret to be able to execute the APIs.
 Since the actual import of the file does not occur synchronously with the identity of the caller, this works without any issues.

-**This API is updating properties in the User Profile Service, but how would I create those properties in the tenant?**
+**This API is updating properties in the user profile service, but how would I create those properties in the tenant?**

 There’s no remote API to create custom user profile properties programmatically, so this is manual operation which needs to be completed once per given tenant.
 You can refer to [this article](https://support.office.com/en-us/article/Add-and-edit-user-profile-properties-85091402-737F-4BB9-99A7-BC5F194502A8) for instructions on how to create these custom properties.

 **Is this capability available in on-premises SharePoint?**

 Unfortunately, this capability is currently only for SharePoint Online.
-In on-premises SharePoint this capability would be useful but not as critical since you can modify the attribute mapping in the on-premises User Profile Service Application.
+In on-premises SharePoint this capability would be useful but not as critical since you can modify the attribute mapping in the on-premises user profile service Application.
 You can also take advantage of importing user profile attributes using the Business Connectivity Service (BCS) in SharePoint 2013.
 However, this option is not available in SharePoint 2016, which means that for SharePoint 2016 the only option currently is to implement customizations which take advantage of the user profile web services.

 **Could I use this API for synchronizing user profile property values from my on-premises SharePoint 2013 or 2016 farm(s) to SharePoint Online?**
 Yes, on-premises SharePoint can be used just like any other source system.
 You'll need to export the user profile values from your on-premises SharePoint to the JSON file format and then the process would be exactly the same as importing values from any other system.